beyond9thousand/meta/guides/getting-started.md

 ---

 !!!warning
-Before continuing, please skim over the topics presented on this page !!!
+Before continuing, please skim over the topics presented on this page.
+These will serve as pre-requisites !!!

 ### Converting code blocks